COVID-19 Info to keep you safe

 8. I’m nervous to come to my first class, I don’t want to be the only one not knowing what to do.

-Every class with an * asterisks on the schedule is suitable for beginners, which are most of the classes that we offer.
+We now offer ‘BEGINNER’S YOGA’ for complete beginners & anyone that prefers a slower practice.
+Other recommended classes for beginners are Hatha, Gentle Flow, Yin&Yang or BarreYoga.
+Pilates is always a great place to start as it builds your core strength.
 Know that there are new students starting all the time, every day.
-The person next to you in class might have just started too.
+The person next to you in most classes might have just started too.
 We don’t teach too fast, so you will be able to follow along just fine.
 And after a couple of classes you will know the basics and feel very comfortable.
-You may start at any time you like in the year!
+You may start at any time in the year!

 9. I have a lot of back pain.
-I hear from my doctor and friends that yoga will help.
+I hear from my doctor and friends that Yoga and Pilates will help.
 I’m scared I will make it worse, what do you suggest?

 10. I’m not flexible so yoga is not for me!

 Hey, we all have to start somewhere.
 When you don’t stretch you become more stiff over time.
 As you age, this stiffness creates lower back problems and you are at a higher risk of getting hurt while playing sports or picking up something heavy.
 Likely you sit in a chair most of the day, your core strength is lacking, your muscles are tight, your posture is poor, so you have back and neck pain.
 It is important to spend time stretching and strengthening to counterbalance this western lifestyle.
-Running/walking, playing sports might keep your cardio health in good shape but you are likely neglecting your core, small stabilizer muscles, movement of your spine so you continue to have pain.
+Running/walking, playing sports might keep your cardio health in good shape but you are likely neglecting your core, small stabilizer muscles in your joints and likely not mobilizing your spine enough.
 Give yoga a try for 2 months and see how it can help you!

 11. My mind is racing all the time, even in yoga class!
 What do I do?

 Be patient with yourself, it takes time to train the monkey mind ;-).
 Make your focus about aligning the postures then pay attention to your breathing.
-Counting your breaths.
-Or noticing every inhale and exhale.
-When your mind wondering away, thinking about what you will have for dinner that night or the list of to-dos, don’t get angry just redirect your mind back to the present moment and breath awareness.
+Counting your breaths, noticing every inhale and exhale.
+When your mind wonders away, thinking about what you will have for dinner that night or the list of to-dos, don’t get angry just redirect your mind back to the present moment and breath awareness.
 With lots of practice you will be able to have a calmer mind and feel more relaxed.
-There are many good books and podcasts on Mindfulness, as one of the teachers for recommendations.
+There are many good books and podcasts on Mindfulness, ask one of the teachers for recommendations.

 12. Do you offer any Discounts?